aws-samples/recorded-voice-insight-extraction-webapp/README.md

 # Deployment

-The code base behind the solution consists of three stacks:
+The code base behind the solution consists of four stacks:
 1) A backend which handles transcribing uploaded media and tracking job statuses,
-2) A RAG stack which handles setting up OpenSearch and Bedrock Knowledge bases, and
+2) A RAG stack which handles setting up OpenSearch and Bedrock Knowledge bases,
+3) An API stack which stands up a Cognito-authorized REST API and various lambda functions to logically separate the frontend from the backend, and
-3) A frontend stack which consists of a containerized streamlit application running as a load balanced service in an ECS cluster in a VPC, a cloudfront distribution connected to the load balancer, and a cognito user pool for user authentication.
+4) A frontend stack which consists of a containerized streamlit application running as a load balanced service in an ECS cluster in a VPC, with a cloudfront distribution connected to the load balancer.

 ### *Clone the Repository*
 Fork the repository, and clone it to the location of your choice.
 For example: